mkorpela/pabot/README.md

 With ```--ordering FILENAME``` you can have a list that controls order also.
 The syntax is same as .pabotsuitenames file syntax but does not contain 4 hash rows that are present in .pabotsuitenames.

+Note: The `--ordering` file is intended only for defining the execution order of suites and tests.
+The actual selection of what to run must still be done using options like `--test`, `--suite`, `--include`, or `--exclude`.

 There different possibilities to influence the execution:

   * The order of suites can be changed.